bhargav3096/MopMarvels/README.txt

 2024-06-13 1000 UTC

 Migration was done 20240613115009_InitialCreate
+*Note: please note that if Add-Migration MopMarvelsContex is not working then please write "Add-Migration -Context MopMarvelsContext"

+Logo has been uploaded on the index.cshtml page of our company "MopMarvels"

 We created several categories of Mop
 Now, I (Bhargav Chaudhari) handed over this project to Yash who will create about us page....

 Started working on about us page
 Where added the deailts of what company is about?
 Why choose us? and some company information

 2024-06-13 1920 UTC